madajaju/EDT/docs/briefs/edw-15/en/episode.md

 img: thumbnail.png
 image: thumbnail.png
-summary: Translation: News from the week of May 15, 2023 in digital transformation including stories from Edge Computing, Cybersecurity, and Artificial Intelligence.
+summary: News from the week of May 15, 2023 in digital transformation including stories from Edge Computing, Cybersecurity, and Artificial Intelligence.
 video: https://youtu.be/ugAE476ROCA
-description: Translation: News from the week of May 15, 2023 in digital transformation including stories from Edge Computing, Cybersecurity, and Artificial Intelligence.
+description: News from the week of May 15, 2023 in digital transformation including stories from Edge Computing, Cybersecurity, and Artificial Intelligence.
 ---